dotnet/ai-samples/src/build-2024/docs/Exercise/06 Modifying Kernel Behavior with Dependency Injection.md

       }
       ```

- 1. Run the application by entering `dotnet run` into the terminal.
-Experiment with a user prompt "What are the major Microsoft announcements in Build 2024?" and if you enter "y" for `Allow Search?`
-you will get something similar output as shown below
+ 1. Run the application by typing `dotnet run` in the terminal.
+Test it with the user prompt, ‘What are the major Microsoft announcements in Build 2024?’
+If prompted to allow search, enter 'y'.
+You will see an output similar to shown below.

       ```console
       trce: Microsoft.SemanticKernel.Plugins.Web.WebSearchEnginePlugin[0]
             Created KernelFunction 'Search' for 'SearchAsync'